Wylhelm/qa-ai-web/README.md

 Contributions are welcome!
 Please read the contributing guidelines for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under GPL-3.0 license.

 ## Acknowledgments
-- CGI for project support
+- CGI Innovation and Immersive Systems Community.
-- OpenAI for AI technologies

 For more information, please contact the project maintainers or refer to the user guide and developer guide.